LFreitas88/LF-Home-Lab/README.md

 **Leandro Freitas** | Cybersecurity Student @ Bergen Community College 📍 New Jersey, USA | 🎓 Graduating 2026
-💼 Former CNC Programmer → Cybersecurity Analyst (in progress)
+💼 CNC Programmer → Searchin for an opportunity to migrate to I.T. / Cybersecurity (in progress)

 **Why this repository exists:**
 I learn best by building real infrastructure.
 This homelab started as a simple Debian server and evolved into a production environment running DNS security (Pi-hole), workflow automation (N8N), and various self-hosted services.
 Every configuration, security hardening step, and experiment is documented here.